 - Create professional and effective communications strategies and persuasive written materials, including proposals, speeches, marketing plans, and news stories

-The communication certificate requires eighteen credits, including six credits of core classes, six elective credits, and six specialization credits.
+The communication certificate requires 18 credits, including six credits of core classes, six elective credits, and six specialization credits.
 Students must achieve a minimum grade of C (2.0) or better for all courses required for the program.

 Required courses: (6 credits)